-To insure your Washington house appropriately, you want to make sure that you have enough coverage to rebuild your home in case it gets completely destroyed.
-That means the limit on your home insurance policy should be equal to the cost to replace your home.
+To insure your home appropriately, you want to make sure that you have enough coverage to rebuild your home in case it gets completely destroyed.
+That means the limit on your should be equal to the cost to replace your home.

 The replacement value is calculated on a “cost per square foot” basis: take the square footage of your house and multiply it by the average square foot building rate in your area.
 Your insurance agent will be able to help you calculate the replacement value.

 Unfortunately, there are certain exceptions to the coverage on your homeowner insurance in Washington.
 These exceptions generally include loss due to flooding, earthquake, landslide and certain other perils.
 If you live in a flood or earthquake prone area, or on a hillside, you might wish to consider buying additional protection for these perils.

 There are other limitations in a homeowners insurance policy: Although there is coverage for the contents in your home, this coverage is limited for certain valuables, including jewelry, art, and computer equipment.